 Camping can require quite a bit of gear… and that’s just for you!

-If you’re cat is going on your adventure, take everything he’ll need to be safe and comfortable.
+If your cat is going on your adventure, take everything he’ll need to be safe and comfortable.

 The main things your buddy will need are…

 - extra harness and leash,

 - grooming tools (comb, brush, tick key, etc.)

 Consider taking a tent or enclosed playpen for your cat to stretch out in while being contained.

 Be sure it’s durable and can be securely closed so she can’t escape.

 Mesh is a great type for good air circulation (tents can get hot), but if your cat gets startled and panics, she can very quickly shred whatever she’s in.

 There’s a helpful list at “WHAT TO PACK: 14 ESSENTIALS FOR HIKING AND CAMPING WITH A CAT“